Q&A: What is the latest Government plan to manage coronavirus?

 What are the Level Three measures that would be so bad?

 Businesses such as pubs, museums and other indoor cultural venues such as theatres, cinemas and arts venues must close.
 Restaurants can only remain open for takeaway or outdoor dining.
 People will be required to remain in their county or region.
 Attendance at weddings and funerals drops from 50 to 25 people.
-Only professional or elite sporting matches or events can take place.
+Only professional or elite sporting matches or events can take place and must be behind closed doors.
 There would be an additional severe measure for some older people: visiting at nursing homes would be suspended.

 How bad is the infection rate in Dublin?